 Skip to Content

-NRQL (New Relic Query Language) allows you to query and analyze log data efficiently.
+New Relic Query Language (NRQL) allows you to query and analyze log data efficiently.
 Grepr supports a customized subset of NRQL tailored for log filtering.
-Note that, currently, Grepr only supports NRQL for filtering logs.
+Grepr supports NRQL for filtering logs only.

 For full details on NRQL, visit the New Relic NRQL documentation .